wix-incubator/rnn-copilot/README.md

 # rnn-copilot

-An abstraction on top react-native-navigation with simplified API
+An abstraction on top react-native-navigation with simplified, opinionated API

 ## API